antiless/cleanclip-vuepress/design-qa.md

 4. Added all supported locale routes and localized page content, including RTL handling for Arabic.
 5. Replaced the overly tight English `-0.07em` tracking with `0.01em` across the full headline.
 6. Rechecked desktop/mobile layouts, all generated routes, localized footer destinations, and the TheAffs CTA.
+7. Added Chinese-only decorative-rate offsets around the 1050px layout breakpoint and verified both sides of the title-wrap threshold.

 Final result: passed